Raptors de Naucalpan

 Raptors de Naucalpan (English: Naucalpan Raptors) are an American football team based in Naucalpan, Mexico.
 The Raptors compete in the Liga de Fútbol Americano Profesional, the top American football league in Mexico.
 The team plays its home games at the Estadio José Ortega Martínez.

-Despite never winning an LFA title, the Raptors are the only team to have reached playoffs every season.
+Despite never winning an LFA title, the Raptors have the most playoff appearances with six.

 History

 The team was founded on 4 November 2015 and is one of the four charter members of the Liga de Fútbol Americano Profesional.

 Rafael Duk era (2016–2017)

 In their first season, the Raptors finished second in the league with a 4–2 regular season record, qualifying for the Tazón México I. The team, though, lost the league's championship 13–29 to the Mayas.

 The Raptors led the North Division on the 2017 season, qualifying for playoffs with a 5–2 regular season record, led by League MVP, QB Bruno Márquez.
 In the divisional game, the team lost to the newcomers Dinos, despite their opponent having a losing record.